top of page

 • Prague, Czech Republic

-Moving, unexpected, and emotional tour of the Old Jewish Cemetery at Pinkas Synagogue in Praque.
-Now a Holocaust museum, the synagogue hasn't been used for services since World War II and the Nazi occupation.
-Imagine a completely white synagogue; light colored stone flooring, linen walls and ceilings with warm wooden beams providing symmetry and structure to the space.
-From the floor to the ceiling, in black and red, inscribe the names of 80,000 victims murdered in Prague during the Holocaust, and part of the systematic genocide of some six million Jews across German-occupied Europe.
+Imagine a completely white interior; pale stone flooring, linen-colored walls and warm wooden beams providing symmetry and structure to the space.
+Covering every surface—from the floor to ceiling, in black and red, inscribe the names of 80,000 man, woman, and child murdered in Prague during the Holocaust, part of the systematic genocide that claimed six million Jews across German-occupied Europe.

 ‘Nevertheless, I will bring health and healing to it; I will heal my people and will let them enjoy abundant peace and security.
 I will bring Judah and Israel back from captivity and will rebuild them as they were before.
 Jeremiah 33:6-7